doubledherin/gatsby-p5-starter/README.md

     gatsby develop
     ```

     You'll see that Git is already initialized in your repo.
-To push to Github, **create a new repository on Github** and then add it as the origin remote locally with `git remote add origin <url-of-your-github-repo>`.
+To push to Github, **create a new repository on Github** and then add it as the origin remote locally with

-    Make your first commit and push with
     ```sh
-    git add .
+    git remote add origin <url-of-your-github-repo>
-    git commit -m "Initial commit"
-    git push -f origin master
+    git push -u origin master
     ```

     You should only need the `-f` (force push) tag the first push.

 3.  **Open the source code and start editing!**